Holter Graham

-Graham has a Bachelor of Arts and Master of Fine Arts in Creative Writing, and is a certified auto and motorcycle mechanic.
+Graham has a Bachelor of Arts from Skidmore College and Master of Fine Arts in Creative Writing from Vermont College, and is a certified auto and motorcycle mechanic.
 He is a serving officer in the performer’s and broadcaster’s union SAG-AFTRA, over the years holding positions of Local and National Board Member, National Vice President, Local Vice President and Local President for New York.
 He was a member of the G1, the bi-union group that designed the AFTRA and SAG merger of 2012.

 Graham’s wife is his college sweetheart, the award-winning author, professor, and education activist Neela Vaswani.
 In 2010, he was diagnosed with acute lymphoblastic leukemia and had a successful bone marrow transplant.